wp-plugins/ewww-image-optimizer/readme.txt

 * prevent loading of bundled jquery on WP versions that don't need it to avoid conflicts with other plugins not doing the 'right thing'
 * removed enqueueing of common.js to make thins run quicker
 * fixed hardcoded link for optimizing nextgen thumbs after upload
+* added links in media library for one time conversion of images

 = 1.4.2 =
 * fixed fatal errors when posix_getpwuid() is missing from server